joewdavies/30DayMapChallenge/README.md

 # 30DayMapChallenge
-Maps made for the #30DayMapChallenge started by [Topi Tjukanov](https://github.com/tjukanovt/30DayMapChallenge).
+Maps made for the #30DayMapChallenge, which was started by [Topi Tjukanov](https://github.com/tjukanovt/30DayMapChallenge).

 ## 2020